What We Do:

 - Neuron-glia interactions in the CNS and their modification by addictive substances.

-- Neuroendocrine modulation of neural systems and their functions, including the study of neurosteroids, neuroactive steroids, gender-related brain function, endogenous peptides, and hormones of the stress axis.
+- Neuroendocrine modulation of neural systems and their functions, including the study of neurosteroids, neuroactive steroids, sex-related brain function, endogenous peptides, and hormones of the stress axis.

 - Neuroimmune modulation of the brain as it is related to drug use disorders, including the influences of neuroAIDS and drug-induced neuroinflammation.